 Per-Comparison Error Rate vs. Familywise Error Rate

-As said before, the more comparisons we run, the higher our probability of getting a false positive.
-What started off a 5% probability of finding a significant result begins to skyrocket to nearly 50% by 13 comparisons in the entire family of comparisons.
+As said before, the more comparisons we run, the higher our probability in the long run of getting a false positive.
+What started off a 5% probability of finding a false significant result begins to skyrocket to nearly 50% by 13 comparisons in the entire family of comparisons.

 And this is important to clarify.
-The probability of us getting a significant result per comparison is 5%, meaning that once we look at one p-value, it’s considered significant when under 5%.
+The probability of us getting a false significant result in the long run per comparison is 5%, meaning that once we look at one p-value, it’s considered significant when under 5%.
 The per-comparison error rate is fixed.
-But the more comparisons we run, the higher the probability of obtaining at least one significant result in the family of comparisons or familywise-error rate.
+But the more comparisons we run, the higher the long-run probability of obtaining at least one false significant result in the family of comparisons or familywise-error rate.
 These explanations may seem a bit repetitive, but I believe they’re essential to repeat because the topic is a difficult concept to grasp at first.

 The Bonferroni Correction

 One of the oldest and simplest ways to correct for multiple comparisons is to use the Bonferroni correction, named after Italian mathematician Carlo Emilio Bonferroni (Bonferroni, 1936).